PhilGoud/batch-DVD-ISO-2-mp4/README.md

 ### Why not a single script with encode and concat ?
 Because it allow more flexibility and checks, as for example comparing the VOB files in the ISOs to the MP4 files created in the {temp folder}

-### Why adding silence to audio-less videos ?
-Because if one of the mp4 has no audio track, when concatenating, it removes the audio to the other parts.

-### Why do I have the DVD menu at the start of my MP4 ?
-Because I wanted to archive it as well.
-You may remove them easily by modifying *autoconcatmp4.sh* (Lines 87-98) to remove VIDEO_TS file from the concatenation